CASTOR-telescope/ETC_frontend/README.md

    and maximum number of CPU cores you would like to have available for your GUI instance.
    Note that RAM and CPU are shared resources.
 The ETC GUI should _not_ require a lot of CPU or RAM to run.
-I cannot imagine a case where using the ETC GUI would require more than, for example, would be 4 or 8 GB of RAM and 1 or 2 CPU cores.
+I cannot imagine a case where using the ETC GUI would require more than, for example, 4 GB of RAM and 1 or 2 CPU cores.
 5. Click the blue "`Launch`" button to start your new ETC GUI session.
 It can take up to a minute to launch the session depending on which computing node you are assigned to and the last time the image was launched.
 Additionally, only 1 session of each type is